 Confessed audiophiles avoid this, but those who use them for exercise will love the balanced bass boost.
-Although it’s not overpowering, the boost in balanced mode is very noticeable.
+Although it’s not overpowering, the bass-heavy sound profile in the balanced mode is very noticeable.
 You can also choose the bass boost mode to get even more power.
 It was too overemphasized for me, and it severely reduced clarity.

-The performance of Youth by Daughter is well-known for its ability to evoke solemn, evocative feelings in listeners.
+The performance of Youth by Daughter is well-known for its ability to evoke solemn, ambiguous feelings in listeners.
 It isn’t easy to hear the minor notes plucking from the guitar above the drum beats during the chorus.

 Although the fundamental frequencies can be heard, the delicate harmonic resonances that Daughter fans are familiar with are lost to the kick drum.

 This may seem a shame to analytical listeners.
 However, gym-goers do not tend to think about the harmonic resonance of an Am chord as they finish their set of rows.

 Unlike many low-cost Amazon purchases from unknown vendors, the Go Air excels with fit and polish.
 That’s not surprising; JLab has earned its reputation for providing some of the greatest goods for the money, serving as a low-cost alternative to other, more costly headphones.